ryan-mcclue/musings/tower-of-knowledge.md

 Cache eats up precious die-area.
 Having a large cache increases lookup time

+Linux is a monolithic kernel, i.e. drivers, file system etc. are all in kernel space.
+So, more efficient, not as robust to component failure Windows in hybrid kernel, moving away from microkernel due to inefficiencies

+SystemV ABI:
+IMPORTANT: cannot easily access upper portion of register, only lower rdi, rsi, rdx, rcx, r8, r9 (6 integer arguments) xmm0, xmm1, xmm2, xmm3, xmm4, xmm5, xmm6 (7 floating arguments)
+remaining arguments pushed right-to-left on stack rax return and syscall number stack 16-byte aligned before function call (SSE2 is baseline for x86-64, so make efficient for __m128)?
+(word size 8 bytes?)

+CISC gives reduced cache pressure for high-intensive, sustained loops Instructions with higher cycle count
+Typically a register-memory architecture, e.g. can add one value in register, one in memory (as oppose to load-store)

 SRAM is fast, requires 6 transistors for each bit.
 So, for 64MB cache, 3.2billion transistors.
 Sizeable percentage of die-area DRAM is 1 transistor per bit